 This post provides details on Logical Positivism, an issue raised briefly in section 2: Flawed Foundations of Modern Economics, in my paper on “Islam’s Gift: An Economy of Spiritual Development”.
 American Journal of Economics and Sociology, March 2019.
 A 23m video on this topic, which goes over issues covered in above post, was part of Lec 11 of Islamic Economics 2019 (bit.do/ie2019) at IIIE, IIUI:

 This is complex topic, for which I have provided a thumbnail sketch of some important ideas which are not readily available elsewhere.
+Nonetheless, it is extremely important to learn about Logical Positivism, because it is the basis for the worship of science that is now the most popular, almost the common religion of mankind, cutting across all other religions.
 My webpage linked below provides a large collection of links to articles related to various aspects of logical positivism